How to Proceed

 This website is not attempting to explain tragedy.

-What follows is the examination of a claim: an experience described as prophetic—is placed before you for careful consideration.
+What follows is the examination of a claim — an experience described as prophetic — placed before you for careful consideration.
 It aims to focus your attention on the present, not predict the future.
-This definition honors the biblical tradition of prophecy while remaining open to scrutiny.
+This honors the biblical tradition of prophecy while remaining open to scrutiny.

-Can the alleged prophetic experience move you from:
+Can a documented prophetic experience move you from:

 curiosity → attention → action